 We’re choosing to continue together- separately.
 We will contribute to my HSA until the time comes where the math makes more sense to switch to a low-deductible plan.

-While HSAs can offer wonderful benefits for saving tax-advantaged funds toward HSA eligible expenses, we know there is a trade-off we’re facing.
+While HSAs can offer wonderful benefits for saving tax-advantaged investments toward HSA eligible expenses, we know there is a trade-off we’re facing.
 Pay no premiums and have access to an HSA at the risk of facing higher out-of-pocket expenses.

 For now, this arrangement makes the most sense for our situation.
 Does it make sense for you?